asearfos/chipper/docs/chipper_manual.md

 end.
 Then, you will be given the chance to adjust the final threshold to be used in song analysis.

 The colors are to help you distinguish separate notes.
-A note is considered to be a set of connected elements (by edges not corners, e.g.
-4-connected) in the binary spectrogram having an area greater than the threshold.
+A note is considered to be a set of connected elements (by edges not corners, e.g. 4-connected) in the binary spectrogram having an area greater than the noise threshold.
 So, if two notes very close to one another appear separate and are the same color, they are most likely one note.
 This may be due to the limits of screen resolution.
+If the area of a note is smaller than the Noise Threshold, it will be considered noise appearing white in the spectrogram.
+Noise will not be considered in the analysis calculations.

 **Syllable Similarity Widget**